 All reports of potential academic dishonesty are handled directly by the LSU Student Advocacy and Accountability Office.
-Forms can be found at the following link: www.lsu.edu/saa/lsu-cares/ index.php forfeit, for an indefinite period of time, the right to be enrolled in the School of Veterinary Medicine.
-Readmission must be approved by the dean of the School of Veterinary Medicine.
-Readmission is not guaranteed.
+Forms can be found at the following link: www.lsu.edu/saa/lsu-cares/ index.php

 The Office of Admissions and Student Success can help guide you through the reporting process.